Varrick Nazari, PhD

 The relationship between insects and humans dates back to pre-historic times through agriculture and bee-keeping.
 Insects appear in cave paintings and in cuneiform and hieroglyphic writings from Ancient Mesopotamia and Egypt.
 In the Western world, Greek philosophers Aristotle and Pliny were the first to write about insects, even though their ideas were not exactly scientific.
 Scientific study of insects in the modern sense began relatively recently, in the 16th and 17th centuries in Europe.
 Butterflies have been especially of interest because of their metamorphosis, which was taken as a symbol of death and rebirth by the ancients.
 Listen to his presentation here if you want to learn more: https://vimeo.com/manage/videos/707518176

 Lepidopterists are entomologists who study insects in the order Lepidoptera, i.e. butterflies and moths.
-Lepidopterists like Vazrick take a keen interest in the study of various aspects of butterflies.
-In a former discussion on “barcoding species for Quarantine/plant protection”, Vazrick mentions that DNA barcoding simplifies the process of sorting specimens.
-Listen to his presentation here if you want to learn more: https://vimeo.com/10036905
+In a former discussion on “barcoding species for Quarantine/plant protection”, I mentioned that DNA barcoding simplifies the process of sorting specimens.
+Listen to this presentation here if you want to learn more: https://vimeo.com/10036905

 Value & Principles